RavingSmurfGB/DAC_Upgrade/README.md

 # DAC_Upgrade
-Upgrading the XDUOO XD05 BAL with the discreet op-amp SS2590
+Upgrading the xDuoo XD05 Bal with the discreet op-amp SS2590

 ## Contents